Activities

 Communication Training on the ARIPO Regional Intellectual Property Rights System

-There is a need for government information officers and journalists to be equipped to effectively notify their audiences of the African Regional Intellectual Property Organization (ARIPO) Regional Intellectual Property Rights System, which can be used to raise awareness
+There was a need for government communicators and journalists to be equipped to effectively inform their audiences of the African Regional Intellectual Property Organization (ARIPO) Regional Intellectual Property Rights System, which could be used to raise awareness at

 Regional Conference for OAPI MS on the Status of the Protection and Use of African Medicinal Inventions